QuantConnect/lean-cli/README.md

 Options:
-  --name TEXT  The name of the backtest (a random one is generated if not specified) --push       Push local modifications to the cloud before running the backtest --open       Automatically open the browser with the results when the backtest is finished --verbose    Enable debug logging
+  --name TEXT  The name of the backtest (a random one is generated if not specified) --push       Push local modifications to the cloud before running the backtest --open       Automatically open the results in the browser when the backtest is finished --verbose    Enable debug logging
   --help       Show this message and exit.
 ```